-Delicious and easy Asian & Chinese pumpkin recipes from Xinjiang flavours to Thai, perfect for bringing you a bountiful harvest over the Lunar New Year or for a fresh take on a traditional Thanksgiving ingredient.
+Delicious and easy Asian & Chinese pumpkin recipes from Xinjiang stir-fry to Thai pumpkin soup, perfect for bringing you a bountiful harvest over the Lunar New Year or for a fresh take on a traditional Thanksgiving ingredient.

 Everyone knows that pumpkin is a staple of American Thanksgiving (and Halloween)- it's a type of squash that is native to North America- but it's also eaten on other special occasions such as Lunar New Year.